Skip to main content

 LMI was developing a generative AI tool for federal agencies.
 The platform needed to meet Section 508 standards, with formal compliance documentation in place, all while still in active development.

-Our Approach
+My Approach

 1